During 2019 – 2020 these are scheduled as follows:

 Enquiries about results (EARs)

 EARs may be requested by centre staff or the candidate following the release of results.
-A request for a re-mark or clerical check requires the written consent of the candidate.
+A request for a review of marking or clerical check requires the written consent of the candidate.
 A request for a re-moderation of internally assessed work may be submitted without the consent of the group of candidates.

 Candidates can make a request for an EAR and this will be paid for by the candidate.
-The Exams Officer will process any remark request made by candidates; it is not the Exams Officer’s responsibility to decide whether or not a remark is advisable.
+The Exams Officer will process any review of marking request made by candidates; it is not the Exams Officer’s responsibility to decide whether or not a review of marking is advisable.

 Notices to candidates